Hybrid Quantum Cryptography from Communication Complexity: Message compression schemes

+In \cite{harshaCommunicationComplexityCorrelation2010}, the authors demonstrated that it is possible to compress each message of a protocol to approximately its contribution to the external information cost plus some additional constant term.
+While the authors focused only on the asymptotic scaling, we carefully derived all the specific constants for the compression scheme. \begin{theorem}[Message compression] Consider a message $M$ sent by Alice, who holds $X$, and where $M$ is sampled from some conditional probability distribution $P_{M|X}$.
+Alice and Bob can use public randomness to simulate\footnote{Instead of sending directly $M$, Alice and Bob can use their shared randomness to decrease the number of bits Alice has to send, while Bob can still retrieve completely the message $M$.} sending $M$ by sending an expected number of bits upper bounded by $I(M:X) + 1.262 \log(1 + I(M:X)) + 11.6$.
+The simulation is one round (i.e. only Alice has to send information) and without error. \end{theorem}

-For the sake of completeness, in this section we show how to derive Theorem \ref{theo:messagecomp}, which is an analog result to Corrollary 7.7 in \cite{raoCommunicationComplexityApplications2020} with a concrete constant.
-First we need to define a one-way compression scheme to transmit integers in an optimal way. \begin{lemma}[Compression scheme] Let $z$ be an integer.
+\begin{proof} First, we need to define a one-way compression scheme to transmit integers in an optimal way. \begin{lemma}[Compression scheme] Let $z$ be an integer.
 There exists a one-way protocol that allows Alice to communicate $z$ to Bob using at most $\log(z) + 1.262\log( \log(z)) + 6.3$ bits. \end{lemma} \begin{proof} The protocol consists of two phases.
 In the first phase Alice sends $y := \lceil \log(z)\rceil$ in base $3$ using the two-bit letters $00, 01, 10$.
 Alice then sends the bits $11$ to indicate to Bob that the first phase is complete.
 In the second phase Alice sends the binary representation of $z$ to Bob.
 Note that because Bob knows $\lceil\log(z)\rceil$, he knows when the protocol stops.

 In the first phase of the protocol Alice sends $\lceil\log_3( \lceil \log(z)\rceil) \rceil$ two-bit letters plus an addition two bits to complete the phase.
 Thus the total number of bits can be bounded as